 unless that person has consented to the disclosure.

-[Section 18C inserted by No. 20 of 2011 s.
+[Section 18C inserted: No. 20 of 2011 s.
 22.]

-18. Confidentiality
+18. Disclosure of some information by officials restricted

 (1) A person to whom this subsection applies must not, directly or indirectly, record, disclose or make use of any information obtained in the course of duty except —

-(a) for the purpose of performing functions under this Act;
+(a) for the purpose of performing functions under this Act; or

-(b) as required or allowed by this Act or under another law;
+(b) as required or allowed by this Act or under another law; or

 (c) with the written consent of the person to whom the information relates; or